Polyhedral K\"ahler metrics on $\mathbb{CP}^n$: PK metrics via logarithmic connections

 \section{PK metrics via logarithmic connections}

 In this section, we revisit the correspondence from \cite{pkc} between PK metrics on a complex manifold \(X\) and (flat, torsion-free, unitary) logarithmic connections on \(TX\).

 In Section \ref{sec:pkmetric} we recall the notion of a PK metric on a complex manifold.
 In Section \ref{sec:logconnection} we review material on logarithmic connections and introduce the notion of a logarithmic connection \(\nabla\) on \(TX\) being adapted to the weighted arrangement \(\{(D_i, a_i)\}\) (see Definition \ref{def:adaptconn}).
-In Section \ref{sec:pktoconn} we show (see Proposition \ref{prop:mettoconect}) that if \(g\) is a PK metric on a complex manifold \(X\) whose singular set is an arrangement-like divisor \(D = \sum D_i\) (see Definition \ref{def:arrlike}) then the Levi-Civita connection of \(g\) is a logarithmic connection \(\nabla\) on \(TX\) adapted to the weighted arrangement \(\{(D_i, a_i)\}\) where \(a_i = 1-\alpha_i\) and \(2\pi\alpha_i\) is the cone angle of \(g\) along \(D_i\).
-Conversely, Theorem \ref{thm:connmet} in Section \ref{sec:conntopk} shows the following.
-If \(\nabla\) is a flat, torsion-free, unitary logarithmic connection on \(TX\) with poles along the arrangement-like divisor \(D = \sum D_i\) and \(\nabla\) is adapted to \(\{(D_i, a_i)\}\), where \(a_i \in (0,1)\) are such that the pair \((X, \sum a_i D_i)\) is klt, then the Hermitian metric preserved by \(\nabla\) defines a PK metric on \(X\) with cone angles \(2\pi(1-a_i)\) along \(D_i\).
+In Section \ref{sec:pktoconn} we prove Proposition \ref{prop:mettoconect} which asserts that if \(g\) is a PK metric on a complex manifold \(X\) whose singular set is an arrangement-like divisor \(D = \sum D_i\) (see Definition \ref{def:arrlike}) then the Levi-Civita connection of \(g\) is a logarithmic connection \(\nabla\) on \(TX\) adapted to the weighted arrangement \(\{(D_i, a_i)\}\) where \(a_i = 1-\alpha_i\) and \(2\pi\alpha_i\) is the cone angle of \(g\) along \(D_i\).
+In Section \ref{sec:conntopk} we prove Theorem \ref{thm:connmet} which shows the converse direction.